-As parents, it is daunting to allow your unaccompanied minor/s to travel by aeroplane.
+Unaccompanied Minors Traveling alone by airplane is daunting for any parents.
 What is the right age?
 Is it safe?
 What safety measures should be taken?

 Reading time 2 and a half minutes